MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

 Then select 'Default Solution', click on the 3 dots, and select 'Edit'.

 On the left list, select 'Plug-in steps', and find all the ones starting with 'Microsoft.Dynamics.AI.Plugins', ensure they are turned on.

-Also check the status of :
+Also check the status of:

     - 'PreValidate: AlmHandler'. (required for import/export).
     - 'PreValidate: isPaiEnabled'.
     - 'ValidateAIConfiguration'